Key Supplements For Infant & Child Brain Development

 Neurosteroids: Vitamins A & D

 Vitamin A & D are neurosteroids, meaning they are critical for genetic regulation in the brain.
 They play key roles in the developing brain.
-Most prenatal multivitamins and children’s multivitamins, including mine, contain adequate amounts of vitamin A & D for most people.
+Most prenatal multivitamins and children’s multivitamins contain adequate amounts of vitamin A & D for most people.
 However, in my practice, I often recommend a slightly higher dose in the winter months and when the body is battling viral infections.

 If you’re concerned that you may be deficient in vitamin A or D, you can ask your healthcare provider about blood tests.
 Because these are fat soluble vitamins with a risk of overdose, it is important not to exceed recommended dosages unless you’re being monitored by a healthcare professional.
 Vitamin A, in particular, carries a risk of birth defects when taken in megadoses during pregnancy.